GDATASoftwareAG/vaas/php/examples/Readme.md

 # Examples

-You find some examples for *VaaS* interagtions in this folder.
+You find some examples for *VaaS* interactions in this folder.
 All examples or in a research or MVP state.
 None of them is production ready or intended to ever be.